peterigz/timelinefxlib/readme.md

 	LoadStbImageMemory(image, (unsigned char*)raw_image_data, image_memory_size);
 	//Convert the image to RGBA which is necessary for this particular renderer ConvertToRGBA(&image);
 	//The editor has the option to convert an image to an alpha map.
-I will probably change this so that
-	//it gets baked into the saved effect so you won't need to apply the filter here.
+I will probably change this so that it gets baked into the saved effect so you won't need to apply the filter here.
 	//Alpha map is where all color channels are set to 255 if (image_data.import_filter)
 		ConvertToAlpha(image);

+	//Get the texture where we're storing all the particle shapes QulkanTexture &texture = GetTexture(example->particle_textures);

 	//You'll probably need to load the image in such a way depending on whether or not it's an animation or not if (image_data.animation_frames > 1) {
-		//Add the spritesheet to the texture in our renderer unsigned int anim_index = example->particle_textures->AddAnimation(image, (unsigned int)image_data.image_size.x, (unsigned int)image_data.image_size.y, (unsigned int)image_data.animation_frames);
+		//Add the spritesheet to the texture in our renderer u32 anim_index = texture.AddAnimation(image, (u32)image_data.image_size.x, (u32)image_data.image_size.y, (u32)image_data.animation_frames);
-		//Important step: you need to point the ImageData.ptr to the appropriate handle in the
-		//renderer to point to the texture of the particle shape
+		//Important step: you need to point the ImageData.ptr to the appropriate handle in the renderer to point to the texture of the particle shape
-		//You'll need to use this in your render function to tell your renderer which texture
-		//to use to draw the particle
+		//You'll need to use this in your render function to tell your renderer which texture to use to draw the particle image_data.ptr = &texture.GetImage(anim_index);
-		image_data.ptr = &example->particle_textures->GetAnimation(anim_index);
 	}
 	else {
-		//Add the image to the texture in our renderer unsigned int image_index = example->particle_textures->AddImage(image);
+		//Add the image to the texture in our renderer u32 image_index = texture.AddImage(image);
-		//Important step: you need to point the ImageData.ptr to the appropriate handle in the
-		//renderer to point to the texture of the particle shape
+		//Important step: you need to point the ImageData.ptr to the appropriate handle in the renderer to point to the texture of the particle shape
-		//You'll need to use this in your render function to tell your renderer which texture
-		//to use to draw the particle
+		//You'll need to use this in your render function to tell your renderer which texture to use to draw the particle image_data.ptr = &texture.GetImage(image_index);
-		image_data.ptr = &example->particle_textures->GetImage(image_index);
 	}
 }
 ```